rohanyadav030/youtube-clone-app/README.md

 # Introduction
-This is a code repository for the corresponding article on freeCodeCamp.
+This is a code repository to Learn React with Learning and Devloping app.

 In this tutorial we are going to build a YouTube Clone Application from Scratch using React.
 This project is great for learning React because is covers a lot of concepts that appear often in ReactJS workflow.